RediSearch/RediSearch/docs/Commands.md

     > "russian", "spanish",   "swedish", "tamil",     "turkish"
     > "chinese"

-  If indexing a chinese language document, you must set the language to `chinese` in order for the chinese characters to be tokenized properly.
+  If indexing a Chinese language document, you must set the language to `chinese` in order for Chinese characters to be tokenized properly.

 ### Adding Chinese Documents